How Should You Keep Employees From Quitting

 You're worried about abuse, of course, and you’re right.
 There will be abuse if you haven’t hired the right people.

 Hire the right people and this policy is self-correcting.
-By the way, a hidden benefit is that you don’t have to financially reserve for vacation when you go to a no vacation policy.
+By the way, a hidden benefit is that you don’t have to financially reserve cash for vacation when you go to a no vacation policy.

 E. Act in the Company’s Best Interest.